lino-framework/voga/docs/specs/courses.rst

 We run the :class:`UpdateEvents <lino_xl.lib.cal.mixins.UpdateEvents>`
-action a first time and verify that the events remain unchanged (if the following fails, make sure you've run :cmd:`inv initdb` before running :cmd:`inv test`).
+action a first time and verify that the events remain unchanged (if the following fails, make sure you've run :cmd:`inv prep` before running :cmd:`inv test`).

 >>> res = ses.run(obj.do_update_events)